 Page features such as scroll bars, play buttons, “next” arrows, close buttons, or navigation links that lead to an ad or landing page when clicked.

-Ads or page elements that attempt to steal personal information or trick your users into sharing personal information.
+Ads or content elements that attempt to steal personal information or trick users into sharing personal information.

-Ads or page elements that auto-redirect the page without user action.
+Ads or content elements that auto-redirect the page without user action.

-Ads or page elements that resemble a moving or clicking mouse pointer that attempt to trick a user into interacting with it.
+Ads or content elements that resemble a moving or clicking mouse pointer that attempt to trick a user into interacting with it.

 Malware or Unwanted Software

-Ads or page elements that promote, host, or link to malware or unwanted software that may be installed on your users’ machines.
+Ads or content elements that promote, host, or link to malware or unwanted software that may be installed on your users’ machines.